NicholasBlackburn1/Spigot-Mint/README.md

 ![alt text](https://raw.github.com/NicholasBlackburn1/Spigot-mint/master/logo.jpg)

-# Spigot-Mint

-1. My first Spigot server plugin
+ My first Spigot server plugin

+ Currently the plugin
+ kills you if you do /kit
+spawns fireworks when you join the server and when you tp plays xp sound when tp